adamcharnock/lightbus/README.md

 # Design Document

-*Warren - Filling the gap between monolithic and microservice*
+*Lightbus - Filling the gap between monolithic and microservice*

+**Note: This document is very much a work in progress**

-Warren will be a new message queue for Python 3, backed by AMQP.
+Lightbus will be a new message bus for Python 3, backed by AMQP.
-The emphasis is on providing conceptually simple communication between multiple applications/processes.
+Our focus is providing conceptually simple communication between multiple applications/processes.

+Lightbus will be able to substitute for message queues such as Celery & Rq, but it will encourage a more extensible & loosely coupled architecture.

-This is provisionally not aimed at microservice architectures.
-Rather at cases where there are several non-micro applications which require some level of coordination.
+Lightbus will not be aimed at microservice architectures.
+Rather at cases where several non-micro applications which require some level of coordination.

-*Warren* is the working name for the project, it ~~may~~ will change as the name is [already taken](https://pypi.python.org/pypi/warren/0.1.0).

 **TL;DR:** Short of time?
 I’m particularly interested in responses to the ‘Concerns’ section below.

 ## Goals

-* A backend RPC & pub/sub between applications
+* RPC
+* Events (pub/sub)
 * Ease of development & debugging
 * Excellent tooling & documentation
 * Targeting smaller teams